songting858/Intercept-Method-code/README.md

 Run the program "transferfunc.hoc" followed by "plot_KES_KSS.hoc" to plot the spatial profile of the ratio between K_ES and K_SS on the dendritic tree.

 Under the windows system, use the “mknrndll” command to compile the mod files, and double-click the target program for running.
-Note: The programs are running in NEURON 5.7.
-Some functions may not be supported by the later versions.
+Note: The programs are tested in NEURON 7.4.

 Songting Li
 songting@cims.nyu.edu